 This is where you adjust the details and add highlights where the light touches the hair and reflects in the eyes.
 You only need a few highlights so don’t get carried away.

 It isn’t so important that you have white light or yellow light.
-The more important quality is creating consistent bright light.
-We teach about the importance of lighting in our How to Draw EXACTLY What You See Guide and how to achieve it.
+The more important quality is creating consistently bright light.
+You can learn more about the importance of lighting in our How to Draw EXACTLY What You See Guide and how to achieve it.

 If you want to fix your lighting or create a better painting environment, I personally recommend these lights from Amazon.